 Three years later, on 27th June 1920, Gaspar Rosés was once again elected to run the Club.
 This, his second term in office, was happier because the team won the Campeonat de Catalunya.
 This success could not be repeated in the national championship because another act injudicious decision from the Federation led to Barça's withdrawal from the competition.
 After designating Seville as the venue for the final, the governing body then changed their decision and nominated Bilbao which led to Barça’s forfeiting their place in protest.

 Off the field the most important thing achieved was the setting up of a working party, whose job it was to design a project for a new ground, as the stadium on Carrer Indústria had become too small.
 On 17th July 1921, Rosés gave up the presidency.

-His last period in charge of the Club, which began on 30th June 1930, was marked by the death of the founder of Barcelona Football Club, Hans Gamper, on 13th October of the same year.
-It was also a period of constant disputes among the Directors, which can be seen by the fact that in a little over a year Rosés presided over three different Boards.On the pitch the most positive thing was the winning of the Campeonat de Catalunya and the low point was being humiliated 12-1 in San Mamés.
+His last period in charge of the Club, which began on 30th June 1930, was marked by the death of the founder of Barcelona Football Club, Hans Gamper, on 30th of July of the same year.
+It was also a period of constant disputes among the Directors, which can be seen by the fact that in a little over a year Rosés presided over three different Boards.On the pitch the most positive thing was the winning of the Campeonat de Catalunya and the low point was being humiliated 12-1 in San Mamés in the league.

 Finally, on 22nd October 1931, Rosés left the presidency of the club for the last time